shayki5/azure-devops-create-pr-task/README.md

 #### 1.2.89

-- Throw a warning when there are no commits in the source branch, instaed of create a PR (for Azure DevOps).
+- Throw a warning when there are no commits in the source branch, instead of create a PR (for Azure DevOps).

 #### 1.2.76